Western wildfires rage, forcing evacuations

 "The stiff winds and dry conditions make this very, very tough" to fight, Colorado Governor John Hickenlooper told a news conference.

-An 80-mile-long plume of smoke was visible across northeast Colorado and in Wyoming.
-The sheriff said fire fighters believed a lightning strike on Friday night sparked the blaze.
+An 80-mile-long plume of smoke was visible across northeastern Colorado and in Wyoming.
+The sheriff said firefighters believed the blaze was started Friday night by lightning.

 In central New Mexico, about 1,500 people fled the "Little Bear" fire near the resort community of Ruidoso to shelters set up by churches and the Red Cross.